José Torres (boxer): An active retirement

-In his years after retiring from boxing, he became a representative of the Puerto Rican community in New York, meeting political leaders, giving lectures and becoming the New York State Athletic Commission's Commissioner from 1984 to 1988.
-In 1986, he was chosen to sing the United States National Anthem before the world Lightweight championship bout between Jimmy Paul and Irleis Perez in Atlantic City, New Jersey.
-In 1990 he became President of the WBO, and he was President until 1995.
+In his years after retiring from boxing, he became a representative of the Puerto Rican community in New York, meeting political leaders, giving lectures, and becoming the New York State Athletic Commission's Commissioner from 1984 to 1988.
+In 1986, he was chosen to sing the United States National Anthem before the World Lightweight championship bout between Jimmy Paul and Irleis Perez in Atlantic City, New Jersey.
+In 1990, he became President of the WBO until 1995.
 He was also a member of the International Boxing Hall of Fame.

 Author

 Torres regularly contributed a column to the New York Post (which he obtained with the help of his friend, Pete Hamill), as well as to El Diario La Prensa, a Spanish language newspaper in New York City.
 He also wrote for The Village Voice.
-In 1971 he co-authored Sting Like a Bee, a biography of Muhammad Ali.
-In 1989, he wrote the Mike Tyson biography Fire and Fear: The Inside Story of Mike Tyson (which would be adapted into the 1995 HBO television movie Tyson).
+In 1971, he co-authored Sting Like a Bee, a biography of Muhammad Ali.
+In 1989, he wrote the Mike Tyson biography Fire and Fear: The Inside Story of Mike Tyson (which would be adapted into the 1995-HBO television movie, Tyson).